Deadline Alerts

 Creating Custom Callbacks

 You can create custom callables for more complex handling.
 If kwargs are specified in the Callback, they are passed to the callback function.
 Asynchronous callbacks must be defined somewhere in the Triggerer’s system path.
+Synchronous callbacks must be importable on the worker where they will be executed.

 Note